 How do I report a fault/problem?

 During active office hours (see our opening hours) just call the office or send us an email and report the fault.
 Outside office hours, you could leave a message on our answer machine or send us an email.
 The best way to report a non emergency is by email with any associated images (where necessary) that way we have a written record of the fault and can deal with it asap.

 I’ve got a fault, when will it be fixed?

 We do try to get to every problem and resolve it as quickly as possible.
 Please bear in mind that we may have to get in contact with the landlord to authorise some repairs.
 The most important thing to keep in mind is that we cannot resolve any issue instantly.
-Anything reported on Friday evening or on a Saturday may not be looked at until the following Monday, especially if it is non urgent.
+Anything reported on Friday evening or on a Saturday may not be looked at until the following Monday at the earliest, especially if it is non urgent.
 Try to report issues as early in the day and quickly as possible to prevent any delay.

 Can I decorate?

 Only with your landlord’s prior agreement.
 Provided that permission is given for a specific colour scheme, you may decorate.
 Should you decorate without permission you may have to restore the original colours at the end of the tenancy.